ableasdale/confluent-dockerfiles/cluster-linking-cp-to-cc/README.md

 ```bash
 kafka-console-producer --bootstrap-server broker:9092 --topic cluster-link-topic
 ```

+### Note that the next few steps are all performed on the Confluent Cloud dedicated cluster

 Now let's mirror that topic over the Cluster Link **note**: this mirror is created on your dedicated cluster in Confluent Cloud (don't try running this on the shell session on the CP cluster):